Skip to main content

 Biopsies

-For a biopsy, pieces (samples) of body tissue are removed for testing in a lab.
+During a biopsy, pieces (samples) of body tissue are removed for testing in a lab.
 Different types of biopsies might be used in people known or suspected to have multiple myeloma.
-Doctors choose which one to use based on each person’s situation.
+The type of biopsy you have will depend on your situation.

 Bone marrow biopsy

-The bone marrow tissue is sent to a lab, where it is examined ito check the appearance, size, and shape of the cells, and how the cells are arranged.
-This test can determine if there are myeloma cells in the bone marrow and, if so, how many.
+The bone marrow tissue is sent to a lab, where it is examined to check the appearance, size, and shape of the cells, and how the cells are arranged.
+This test can determine if there are myeloma cells in your bone marrow and, if so, how many.
 The aspirate (the liquid part of the bone marrow) may also be sent for other tests:

 • Immunohistochemistry: For this test, a part of the biopsy sample is treated with special lab-made antibodies (immune proteins) that cause color changes on the cells if they contain certain proteins.
 This can be used to help identify myeloma cells.

-• Flow cytometry: This test also uses antibodies, but it uses a special machine to see if the antibodies attached to the cells.
+• Flow cytometry: This test also uses antibodies, but it uses a special machine to see if the antibodies have attached to the cells.
+The antibodies can identify the cell surface profile or fingerprint of myeloma cells.

 • Cytogenetics (karyotyping): This test looks at the chromosomes (long strands of DNA) in the cells.
 Sometimes myeloma cells have too many chromosomes, too few chromosomes, or other chromosome abnormalities, such as translocations (the swapping of DNA between chromosomes) or deletions (loss of part of a chromosome).
 Finding these changes can sometimes help predict a person’s prognosis (outlook).
 Cytogenetic testing usually takes about 2 to 3 weeks to get a result.